adlnet/xAPI-Spec/xAPI.md

 <a name="object"/>

 ####4.1.4 Object

-###### Definition
+###### Description

-The object of a statement is the Activity, Agent, or Statement that is the object of the statement.
-It is the "this" part of the statement, cf. "I did this".
+The Object of a Statement can be an Activity, Agent/Group, or Statement.
+It is the "this" part of the statement, i.e. "I did this".

+Objects in a statement may be either an Activity, an Agent or another Statement.
+Some examples:

+* The Object is an Activity: "Jeff wrote an essay about hiking."

+* The Object is an Agent: "Nellie interviewed Jeff."

+* The Object is a Statement: "Nellie commented on 'Jeff wrote an essay about hiking.'"

-###### NOTE:
+###### Details

 Objects which are provided as a value for this field SHOULD include an "objectType" field.
-If not specified, the object is assumed to be an Activity.
+If not specified, the objectType is assumed to be "Activity".
 Other valid values
 are: <a href="#agentasobj">Agent</a>, <a href="#substmt">Statement</a> or <a href="#stmtref">StatementRef</a>.

-###### Rationale

-Objects in a statement may be either an Activity, an Agent or another statement.
-Some examples:

-* The object is an Activity: "Jeff wrote an essay about hiking."

-* The Object is an Agent: "Nellie interviewed Jeff."

-* The Object is a Statement: "Nellie commented on 'Jeff wrote an essay about hiking.'"

-Statements as objects are typically, but not exclusively, used in scenarios where some existing activity is graded, reviewed or commented on.
+The properties of an Object change according to the objectType.

 <a name="activity"/>

-##### 4.1.4.1 When the "Object" is an Activity
+##### 4.1.4.1 When the ObjectType is Activity

-A statement may represent an Activity as the object of the statement.
-An activity is any thing which is interacted with.
-See Section [3.0 Definitions](#30-definitions).
+A statement may represent an activity as the object of the statement.
+The following table lists the Object properties in this case.

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>